particle-iot/docs/src/content/guide/getting-started/examples.md

 int brokenValue; // This is the average value that the photoresistor reads when the beam is broken. int beamThreshold; // This is a value halfway between ledOnValue and ledOffValue, above which we will assume the led is on and below which we will assume it is off.

-bool beamBroken = false; // This flag will be used to mark if we have a new status or now.
+bool beamBroken = false; // This flag will be used to mark if we have a new status or not.
 We will use it in the loop.

 // We start with the setup function.